Roadmap

 Section titled “What’s next (active development)”These are the highest-priority items being actively worked on:

-- Cost tracking — Aggregated cost reports by tenant, agent, and time period
+- Cost tracking — Aggregated cost reports by tenant, Space, Agent, and time period

 - Places module — Location intelligence as an optional Terraform module